ngalter/weather/README.md

 # weather

 Select a city
-get today's weather
+Get today's weather
-get your 5 day forecast
+Get your 5 day forecast

+Store your most recently selected cities or delete them.